2xFancy Yellow

 formation

-The yellow coloration is caused by the additional incorporation of nitrogen atoms into the diamond's crystal lattice.
-Nitrogen absorbs the violet and blue portions of the light spectrum, causing the stone to appear in the complementary color yellow.
-Depending on the amount of nitrogen incorporated, the intensity of the yellow varies.
-Yellow diamonds with particularly intense coloration are referred to as 'Canary Yellow.'
-Such intense colors (like 'intense' or 'vivid') are extremely rare and therefore very valuable.
+Yellow diamonds get their bright color from the inclusion of nitrogen atoms in the crystal lattice.
+Nitrogen absorbs the violet and blue portions of the light spectrum, causing the diamond to appear a rich yellow.
+The color intensity varies depending on the amount of nitrogen; stones with a particularly strong color are referred to as “canary yellow.”
+Color grades such as ‘intense’ or “vivid” in high purity grades are rare and valuable.

 overtones